2026 LHAS Scholarship Awards

 Scholarships

-Applicants can obtain an application from their respective high school guidance office, by downloading the application from the link provided or by contacting Harry Schuh at 860.485.9018 or email: hschuh@charter.net.
+Applicants can obtain an application from their respective high school guidance office, by downloading the application from the link provided, or by contacting Logan Connor at: (860) 806-4336 or by email: lconnor@lhasboard.org

 A special scholarship committee will choose recipients based on qualifications and needs.